Questions from Prospective Students

 3. Can I drop my physics major instead of the Mathematical Sciences major?

-Yes, but this can be done via the Change of Programme process, which is described here.
+Yes, but this can be done via the Change of Programme process, described here.
 Please contact our undergraduate programmes coordinator, and we will assist you through the process.

 4. If I dropped the second major in Mathematical Sciences, must I still take the math courses in the regular Physics curriculum?